erdem-kose/spestm/README.md

-# SPeST: Spectral Estimation Library
+# SPeSTM: Spectral Estimation Library

 In readme, for usage example I will inspect the popular spectral estimation methods with audio file consists G5 note with trumpet.
 Each of models will be shown in whole and short-time structure.
 My personal favorite is Min-Norm method, because it gives Autoregressive parameters and a good Power Spectral Density at the same time.